rksneha/Floods-and-Drought-prediction-using-LSTM/README.md

  It contains the following weather related fields- ​Rainfall​, ​Relative Humidity​, ​Pressure​, Wind Speed​, ​Wind Direction​, ​Snowfall​, ​Snow-depth ​and ​Short wave irradiation (Sunlight).
  The columns Snow fall and snow depth has been removed.
 The chennai's 4 reservoirs' water levels that has been taken from kaggle has been merged with this dataset since the rows can be identified with dates.

+ ## RESULTS
+ The RMSE for the model is 6.1.
+The model has predicted flood condition only once in mid march of 2018 which is when chennai had severe rainfall.
+Since 2018 chennai faced a severe water crisis and the model was able to predict normal and drought conditions well.